Realizing a Circular Economy

 Distribution Centers (Subaru of America, Inc.)

 Subaru of America, Inc.’s regional distribution centers use returnable containers to reduce the amount of cardboard and wood used when transporting parts.
-In 2023, a total of 2,131 pounds of waste was recycled at all locations, including wooden pallets and electronic waste, for a total recycling rate of 85.3%.
+In addition, we have introduced a nationwide e-waste recycling program to reduce final disposal of electronic waste.
+In 2024, we achieved an overall recycling rate of 90.8%.

-The company’s Parts Distribution Center is progressing with environmentally friendly initiatives on packaging materials and began exploring a range of measures in FYE March 2022, namely switching from cardboard to paper packaging for improved transport efficiency, use of packaging materials with 10% content of biomass plastic material, and switching from resin to cardboard pallets.
+The Company’s Parts Distribution Center has been working to utilize environmentally friendly packaging materials since FYE March 2022, including exploring a range of measures such switching from cardboard to paper packaging, use of packaging materials with 10% content of biomass plastic material, and switching from resin to cardboard pallets.

-The Parts Distribution Center, has successfully eliminated plastic use and improved workability through the use of paper cushioning and packaging materials.
-After studying the possibility of switching from wood to cardboard as a packaging material for large parts such as bumpers, engines, and transmissions, we adopted cardboard from FYE March 2024.
-In addition, from FYE March 2024, we are working to eliminate excessive quality in plastic packaging materials (e.g., eliminating, reducing size of, and adjusting thickness of materials) in order to eliminate plastic use.
-We are also promoting environmentally friendly initiatives in packaging materials.
+In addition, we are switching from wood to cardboard as a packaging material on shipment for large parts such as bumpers, engines, and transmissions.
+In addition, from FYE March 2024, we are working to eliminate excessive quality (e.g., eliminating, reducing size of, and adjusting thickness of materials) in order to eliminate plastic use.

 Procurement Initiatives

-SUBARU reuses remnant materials and scrap generated during the production of automobiles as well as end-of-life products that have been collected and other reusables as resources for materials, such as iron, aluminum, and plastics, which account for a large proportion of materials used in making an automobile.
+SUBARU reuses remnant materials and scrap generated during production as well as end-of-life products that have been collected and other reusables as resources for materials, such as iron, aluminum, and plastics, which account for a large proportion of materials used.
 Through these efforts, we are promoting closed-loop recycling* to reduce natural resource consumption and waste generation.